Apellonyx/SalesTrax/README.md

 datasets.
 To edit a record, simply double click it in the viewport table, and a popup will allow you to change the values in that record.
 Click "Accept" when you're done, and it will update the record instantly!
-It follows the same record validation process as every other validation check, so invalid datatypes will be ignored and user-defined validation controls will be respected, but it won't prevent mathematical miscalculations.
-I plan to remedy the math thing soon, though, and there are also plans to add a "New Record" feature for creating entirely new records.
+It follows the same record validation process as every other validation check, so invalid datatypes will be ignored and user-defined validation controls will be respected, and an addition from update 0.1.7 also detects mathematical miscalculations.
+There are also plans to add a "New Record" feature for creating entirely new records, but it may take a while.
 The chart generation features take filters into account and only displays data in saved records, allowing for further customization of data inclusion.
 Results are also auto-sorted by the column chosen for the x-axis, so you don't have to worry about your figures looking all wonky.
 Some datatype combinations are not yet supported (namely, string